-Electrical fires are account for 6.3% of residential fires, and many industrial fires as well.
+Electrical fires are account for 6.3% of residential fires and many industrial fires.
 Using electricity is required for modern living, so it is important to identify the causes of these types of fires, and what can be done to prevent them.
 In the workplace, these types of fires can cause millions in damage, and put the lives of all your employees in danger.
 Pinpointing where the greatest risks are in your facility, and taking steps to minimize them, will help to keep everyone safe.

 Common Sources of Electrical Fires